-This Code applies to all meetings of Council and committees of Council of which all the members are councillors (committees of Council).
+The Model Meeting Code applies to all meetings of councils and committees of councils of which all the members are councillors (committees of council).
+Council committees whose members include persons other than councillors may adopt their own rules for meetings unless the council determines otherwise.